 'BURNING BORDERS'

-We dedicate this slogan to the daily struggles of people, who in North-Africa are called Harraga - "border-burners" - while crossing the border without visa and burning their ID-documents afterwards not to be deported.
+We dedicate this slogan to the daily struggles of people, who in North Africa are called Harraga - "border-burners" - while crossing the border without a visa and burning their ID documents afterwards not to be deported.

 With one station in Lampedusa, a second station in Palermo, a boat at sea and dozens of informal and formal relationships with solidarity infrastructures and people on the move, we created solid platforms for monitoring and reporting border violence, as well as for supporting and facilitating freedom of movement.